andykee/lentil/docs/user/fundamentals/planes.rst

 concrete implementation.
 Instead, a custom subclass of either |Plane| or
 |Pupil| should be defined.
 The exact implementation details will vary by
 application, but a simple example of a tip-tilt mirror where the plane's OPD is computed dynamically based on the state `x` is provided below.
-Additional examples can be found in Model Patterns under :ref:`examples.useful_patterns`.

 .. code-block:: python3